AutomaticHourglass/AutomaticHourglass/_posts/2024-02-14-A-Centralized-Queue-System-with-Terminal-and-Python.md

 *production parameters, logging all my debug runs?(no I'm not, wandb)*

 But estimating batch_size from get go is not that easy and I wanted to challenge that.
 What if I make a run for 1-2 minutes with a predefined `batch_size`, then measure the gpu memory and estimate the maximum possible `batch_size` with a safety margin?
-That would eliminate the estimation of the `batch_size` and also allows us to constantly run `k` runs by dividing the GPU RAM among `k` pieces.
-Since my experiments are process bound instead of memory bound, I tend to utilise the whole gpu and make `k` equal to `1`.
+That would eliminate the estimation of the `batch_size` and also allows us to constantly make.
+Since my experiments are process bound instead of memory bound, I tend to utilise the whole gpu.
+Technically, you can tweak this to have multiple running processes at the same time too.

-Another problem comes with this is the nanogpt runs are a single process that can't be interrupted.
+Another problem comes with this is the [nanogpt](https://github.com/karpathy/nanoGPT) runs are a single process that can't be interrupted.
 The solution to this problem is two fold:
 - fire up a subprocess that measures the GPU usage
 - wait for response to catch up with the original process

 So my main process will fire up an experiment with *additional* parameters that *overrides* the *overridden* parameters (logging, batch size) but the remaining parameters would be the same so that we can reliably measure the memory consumption.
 Since the gpu usage is 0 on process beginning and end, how would you measure the maximum GPU RAM usage during this short training period?
+By making subprocesses of course!
 ``` bash
 # Override arguments for the first attempt
 OVERRIDES=" --max_tokens=1000000 --wandb_log=False"
 ```

 ### Making Subprocesses
-By making subprocesses!
-The reason is this;
  At any given point in time, you can measure the current gpu usage by probing `nvidia-smi` function in a subprocess but at which point?
 But what if we take 12 samples one after another every 10 seconds for a total of 2 minutes and return the maximum value we see during this time period?

 ``` bash
 max_gpu_usage() {